9182736450/chatbot/ChatBot-main/ChatBot-main/README.md

 Example Format :
     What are you_im a robot
-and make sure you dont leave any extra spaces after the last line as it would lead to out of bounds error. that's it,write to me in paneerselvam1157@gmail.com in case of queries.
+and make sure you dont leave any extra spaces after the last line as it would lead to out of bounds error.
-Happy Coding :)